 When Fireworks & Sketch Entered

-Many years ago, Macromedia’s Fireworks entered the market — the first commercial UI design software.
+Many years ago, Macromedia's Fireworks entered the market — the first commercial UI design software.
 And the first alternative to Adobe for interface design.
-As part of Adobe’s Macromedia acquisition, Fireworks was purchased in 2005 and discontinued around 2013.
+As part of Adobe's Macromedia acquisition, Fireworks was purchased in 2005 and discontinued around 2013.
 One competitor down.
-Adobe was very slow to build their own UI design software — Adobe XD was only launched in 2016 — and focused instead on their flagship offering: Illustrator and Photoshop.
+Adobe was very slow to build their own UI design software — Adobe XD was only launched in 2016, a full decade after the acquisition — and focused instead on their flagship offering: Illustrator and Photoshop.
 UI/UX designers were less than pleased:

 "The only reason I pay for my Creative Cloud license is for Adobe Fireworks.
 Like me, other UX professionals use Fireworks to design Wireframes, Mockups, and Prototypes.
 It seems like Adobe is totally disconnected with the customer, and they don't really get what the purpose of Fireworks is!
 This is terrible Adobe, Fireworks is the best tool for Web and Interface design, and it does it fast." — Tawhidzkhan on Adobe Community, 6 Oct 2013